Natural Language Decomposition and Interpretation of Complex Utterances: Experiments

-Finally, we perform a qualitative analysis of the generated parse from \method{}.
-We mark if any of the specified behavior is prevalent in a provided program, and report the frequency of the issues.
-We restrict the study to the predictions that were labeled as incorrect in the human evaluation reported earlier.
-Error frequencies by type are shown in \autoref{tab:error_analysis}.

-Many errors are due to \textbf{hallucinated APIs / API arguments }.
-A smaller number result from even more basic \textbf{syntax} and \textbf{type errors}.
-Future work could constrain the outputs of the parser \cite{DBLP:conf/emnlp/ShinLTCRPPKED21, DBLP:journals/corr/abs-2206-10668} to only use allowed functions, though such approaches often substantially increase the cost of decoding.
+We provide example predictions in \autoref{tab:qual-examples}, with additional examples provided in \autoref{tab:qual-examples-appendix} and \autoref{tab:qual-examples-appendix-errors} in the Appendix.
+Additionally, we perform an error analysis of the NL-to-program step of \method{}.
+We restrict the study to the predictions that were labeled as incorrect in \autoref{tab:auto_results}.
+The most common issues are those that make the program not well-formed, as summarized in \autoref{tab:auto_results}.
+Many errors are due to \emph{nonexistent APIs / API arguments} (21\% of the incorrect programs have at least this problem) and \emph{nonexistent type attribute} (43\%).
+A smaller number result from even more basic \emph{syntax errors} and \emph{type mismatches} (17\%).
+Future work could constrain the outputs of the parser \cite{DBLP:conf/emnlp/ShinLTCRPPKED21} to only use allowed functions and follow correct syntax, though such approaches can substantially increase the cost of decoding.

-A few errors result from predictions that capture only \textbf{partial user intent}.
-For example, for the utterance \textit{Check if John has accepted our meeting tomorrow and if not then add John's manager to the call}, the prediction captures only the first part \textit{Check if John has accepted our meeting tomorrow}.

-The remaining errors involve more fundamental semantic mismatches between user intents and model outputs.
-For example, for \textit{Loop around all my 1/1 meetings this week so that they also happen next week.}, the prediction updates the meetings this week instead of creating another set of meetings next week.
+A few errors result from predictions that capture only \emph{partial user intent} (6\%).
+For example, for utterance 2 in \autoref{tab:qual-examples}, the prediction does not capture the user intent of creating the second event for 15 minutes.
+Many of the remaining errors involve more fundamental semantic mismatches between user intents and model outputs.
+For example, for \textit{``Loop around all my 1/1 meetings this week so that they also happen next week''}, the prediction updates the meetings this week instead of creating another set of meetings next week.